slint-ui/slint/docs/reference/src/advanced/backend_linuxkms.md

 Setting `SLINT_DRM_OUTPUT` to `DP-3` will render on the second monitor.

 To select a specific resolution and refresh rate (mode), set the `SLINT_DRM_MODE` variable.
-Set it to `list` to get a list of available modes.
-For example the output could look like this:
+Set it to `list` and run your program to get a list of available modes.
+For example the program output could look like this:

 ```
 DRM Mode List Requested:
 Index: 0 Width: 3840 Height: 2160 Refresh Rate: 60
-Index: 1 Width: 3840 Height: 2160 Refresh Rate: 59
-Index: 2 Width: 3840 Height: 2160 Refresh Rate: 50
+Index: 1 Width: 3840 Height: 2160 Refresh Rate: 50
-Index: 3 Width: 3840 Height: 2160 Refresh Rate: 30
+Index: 2 Width: 3840 Height: 2160 Refresh Rate: 30
-Index: 4 Width: 3840 Height: 2160 Refresh Rate: 29
-Index: 5 Width: 2560 Height: 1440 Refresh Rate: 59
+Index: 3 Width: 2560 Height: 1440 Refresh Rate: 59
-Index: 6 Width: 1920 Height: 1080 Refresh Rate: 60
+Index: 4 Width: 1920 Height: 1080 Refresh Rate: 60
-Index: 7 Width: 1920 Height: 1080 Refresh Rate: 59
-Index: 8 Width: 1920 Height: 1080 Refresh Rate: 50
-Index: 9 Width: 1680 Height: 1050 Refresh Rate: 59
+Index: 5 Width: 1680 Height: 1050 Refresh Rate: 59
 ...
 ```

-Set `SLINT_DRM_MODE` to `6` to select 1920x1080@60.
+Set `SLINT_DRM_MODE` to `4` to select 1920x1080@60.

 ## Display Selection with Vulkan

 When Skia's Vulkan feature is enabled, Skia will attempt use Vulkan's KHR Display extension to render directly to a connected screen.
 Slint defaults to selecting the first connected display and configures it at its highest available resolution and refresh rate.
 Set the `SLINT_VULKAN_DISPLAY` environment variable to select a specific display.
-To get a list of available outputs, set `SLINT_VULKAN_DISPLAY` to `list`.
+To get a list of available outputs, set `SLINT_VULKAN_DISPLAY` to `list`, run your program, and observe the output.

 For example, the output may look like this on a laptop with a built-in screen (index 0) and an externally connected monitor (index 1):